Martin

 Year 2006

 Click here for a photo where you can see Mark with his new signature Martin acoustic being photographed by Simon Tutchener, the lighting designer from the All the roadrunning tour.
 The photo was made during Production Rehearsals for that tour, May 2006.
+Click here for some more info.
+And see here a nice picture of Mark with this guitar together with Joe Brown on 24th September 2009.

 Brand Martin